 -Position

 Measure your saddle height.
-Do this by rotating your pedals until a crank arm is in line with the seat tube of your bicycle.
-Use a tape measure to measure from the top of the saddle to the middle of the pedal (in line with the seat tube).
+Do this by rotating your pedals until the crank arm is in line with your bicycle’s seat tube.
+Measure from the top of the saddle to the middle of the pedal (in line with the seat tube).
 Also, measure the distance from the tip of your saddle to the handlebars and the height of your handlebars.
-Once you get your rental, ask to have it adjusted to be as close to your own bike’s measurements as possible.
-Keep in mind that one bike will never fit exactly like another, so close is great.
+Once you receive your rental, ask to have it adjusted to match your bike’s measurements as closely as possible.
+Remember that no two bikes will fit exactly, so close is acceptable.

 Key measurements